Timilton/BisonHacks-Big3/README.md

 ---

-Built with React, TypeScript, and Tailwind CSS | CertiROI © 2026
+Built with React, TypeScript, Tailwind CSS, and Google Gemini | SkillSprint © 2026